tep/net-peercredlistener/README.md

 }

 ```
-PeerCredListener is an implementation of net.Listener that extracts the
+PeerCredListener is an implementation of net.Listener that extracts
-identity (i.e. pid, uid, gid) from the calling connection.
-This information
+the identity (i.e. pid, uid, gid) from the connection's client process.
-is available either from the Ucred member of the *PeerCredConn returned by
+This information is then made available through the Ucred member of
-AcceptPeerCred.
+the *PeerCredConn returned by AcceptPeerCred or Accept (after a type
+assertion).

 ### <a name="New">func</a> [New](/src/target/listener.go?s=3047:3116#L76)